The End of Genesys

-The End of Genesys is the third studio album by Italian-American electronic music producer, and DJ Anyma.
+The End of Genesys is the third studio album by Italian-American electronic music producer and DJ Anyma.
 It was released on May 30, 2025, through Anyma's record label Afterlife as the final installment of his Genesys trilogy, following 2023's Genesys and 2024's Genesys II.

+A deluxe edition of the album was released on 31 December 2025, featuring additional appearances from acts, including Ejae and Bipolar Sunshine.

 Background and promotion

 Anyma promoted the album with his residency of the same name, at the Sphere venue, where he played the album tracks live and invited artists from the album to perform live with him, including Grimes, Ellie Goulding, and Sevdaliza.

 The music producer announced the album during his last show on the Sphere with the release date of May 23.
 In May 15, Anyma shared the pre-save link for the album, with a new date of release, May 30.
 The full-list of featuring artists, alongside the album cover and tracklist were revelead the same day.

 Singles

 The album spawned five singles before its release, including: "Angel in the Dark" which was released on December 27, 2024, and served to kick-off the start of Anyma's Sphere residency.
 The track is a collaboration between DJ Massano and singer-songwriter Nathan Nicholson from the band, The Boxer Rebellion.

 The album second single "Hypnotized" featuring electropop singer Ellie Goulding was released on January 10 to both critical and commercial success, becoming Anyma's first charting single on many territories, scoring his first top ten hit on four countries, and peaking at number-one on the US Dance/Mix Show Airplay chart.
 The song also received huge support from music critics who praised the track vocals, and the duo artistic partnership.

 The following track, a collaboration with DJs Argy and Son of Son, titled "Voices in My Head", was released as the album third single on February 14, to generally favorable reviews.
 "Neverland (from Japan)", a collaboration with Egyptian record producer Baset, was released on March 28 as the album fourth single.

 The fifth single, "Work" featuring rapper Yeat, was released alongside its own music video on April 4.